abdoolly/pubsub-express/readme.md

 to install simply run the below command while standing on the project root

 ```
 npm run install
 ```
-this command do the noraml steps of npm install and getting up the mongo db container that is required by the system to work properly.
+this command do the normal steps of npm install and getting up the mongo db container that is required by the system to work properly.

 ### Running the server